Cassette tape: Cassette tape adapter

-In order to wind up the tape more reliably, the former BASF (from 1998 EMTEC) patented the Special Mechanism or Security Mechanism advertised with the abbreviation SM in the early 1970s, which was temporarily taken over by Agfa under license.
-This feature each includes a rail to guide the tape to the spool and prevent an unclean roll from forming.
+Optional mechanical elements

-The competition responded by inserting additional deflector pins closer to the coils in the lower plastic case half.
-Some low-priced and pre-recorded compact cassettes were made without pulleys; the tape is pulled directly over the capstan drive.
-For the pressure of the tape to the head there is a thinner felt on a glued foam block instead of the usual felt on a leaf spring.
+In order to wind up the tape more reliably, the former BASF (from 1998 EMTEC) patented the Special Mechanism or Security Mechanism advertised with the abbreviation SM in the early 1970s, which was temporarily used under license by Agfa.
+This feature each includes a rail to guide the tape to the spool and prevent an uneven roll from forming.

 Flaws

-Cassette playback has suffered from some flaws frustrating to both professionals and home recording enthusiasts.
-Tape speed varies between devices, resulting in pitch that is too low or too high.
-Speed often was calibrated at the factory and could not be changed by users.
-The slow tape speed increased tape hiss and noise, and in practice delivered higher values of wow and flutter.
-Different tape formulation and noise reduction schemes artificially boosted or cut high frequencies and inadvertently elevated noise levels.
-Noise reduction also adds some artifacts to the sound which a trained ear can hear, sometimes quite easily.
-Wow and flutter, however, can be added to recordings intentionally for aesthetic reasons.
+Magnetic tape is not an ideal medium for long-term archival storage, as it begins to degrade after 10 – 20 years.

-A common mechanical problem occurred when a defective player or resistance in the tape path causes insufficient tension on the take-up spool.
+A common mechanical problem occurs when a defective player or resistance in the tape path causes insufficient tension on the take-up spool.
 This would cause the magnetic tape to be fed out through the bottom of the cassette and become tangled in the mechanism of the player.
 In these cases, the player was said to have "eaten" or "chewed" the tape, often destroying the playability of the cassette.
-Splicing blocks, analogous to those used for open-reel 1/4" tape, were available and could be used to remove the damaged portion or repair the break in the tape.